Rough linear PDE's with discontinuous coefficients - existence of solutions via regularization by fractional Brownian

+This means that if we can show the regularization effect of the fBm on (\ref{flowSDE}) we can solve the corresponding stochastic PDE's as indicated above.

-Consider $\partial_x u(t,x) \dot{B}_t^H$ where $B_t^H$ is a fractional Brownian motion, $H < 1/2$.
-This term is formal, and usually one would integrate the equation in $t$ to produce the term $\int_0^t \partial_x u(s,x) dB_s^H$.
-But even at this level it is not a priori clear how to make sense of this term.
-In fact, since $B_t^H$ is not a semi-martingale there is no It\^{o} theory to define this integral.
-Since $B_t^{H}$ is H\"{o}lder continuous of order strictly smaller than $H < 1/2$ the integration theory of Young is also out of reach.
+Both equations involves terms on the form $Y_t \dot{B}_t^H$, but we know that the fBm is $P$-a.s. not differentiable so one should integrate the equations in time to produce terms on the form $\int_0^t Y_s dB_s^H$.
+But even at this stage there is ambiguity.
+Indeed, since for $H \neq \frac{1}{2}$ the fBm is not a semi-martingale there is no It\^{o}-theory to make sense of this integral.
+Moreover, to enjoy the regularization effect of fBm on (\ref{flowSDE}) we need to have $H < \frac{1}{2}$.
+Since the trajectories of $B^H$ are $P$-a.s.
+H\"{o}lder continuous with exponent strictly smaller than $H$, and the solutions themselves cannot be expected to have higher regularity, also the integration theory by Young is out of reach for these equations.

-As the title of the paper suggest, we shall instead interpret the integral in the rough path setting, meaning we shall define iterated integrals of $B_t^{H}$ and use the theory of controlled paths to define the integral.
+As the title of the paper suggest, we shall interpret the integrals in the Rough Path setting, meaning we will use the iterated integrals of $B^H$ and the theory of controlled paths to give meaning to these integrals.